Feat That Lets You Continue Monk Lvls

 Banned

 Re: Monk's Belt- definitely gives Wis to AC right?
+There is no possible situation where I would pay that much money for so very little.

 Originally Posted by Keneth